 - 1 1/4-inch deck screws

 Cutting the Guide Slots

-To begin building your table saw jointer jig, you'll need a piece of 3/4" plywood measuring 12" wide by 48" in length, and a 1x6, cut to 36-inches in length.
-In a few steps, you'll also need a 60-inch long strip of stock ripped to dimensions of 3/4" x 3/8", but you can use pretty much any straight piece of scrap stock for this piece.
+To begin building your table saw jointer jig, you'll need a piece of 3/4-inch plywood measuring 12 inches wide by 48 inches in length, and a 1 x 6, cut to 36 inches in length.
+(You'll also need a 60-inch long strip of stock ripped to dimensions of about 3/4 x 3/8 inch, but you can use pretty much any straight piece of scrap stock for this piece.)

-Raise the router bit another 1/8" and repeat the four slot cuts, using the same procedure.
+- Raise the router bit another 1/8 inch and repeat the four slot cuts, using the same procedure.
 Continue this process until both slots are cut completely through the board.

-SAFETY TIP: Be very cautious when pushing end grain against your router table's fence, as end grain can bind against the fence, which can lead to kickbacks.
-Work slowly and methodically, and consider dropping your router bit speed down a little bit to prevent bit burning.Continue to 3 of 10 below.
+Safety tip: Be very cautious when pushing end grain against your router table's fence, as end grain can bind against the fence and cause kickbacks.
+Work slowly and methodically, and consider dropping your router bit speed down a little bit to prevent burning.Continue to 3 of 10 below.

 03 of 10

 With the slots cut in the upper board, the next step is to cut a pair of 1/2-inch-diameter holes in the lower plywood.
 Each of the two hex bolts will go through these holes, then through the slots in the 1 x 6.
 This will allow the jig to be adjusted for jointing boards of various widths.